 Historic Inn, Mansion

 Conference Rooms, Copier, Fax Machine, Library, Videos, Wedding Facilities , High count all cotton bedding, Egyptian cotton towels, High count all cotton bedding, Homemade cookies always available, Hot & Cold beverages always available

-Air conditioning, Alarm clock, Amenities Basket, Board games, CD player, Ceiling fans, Coffee/Tea facilities, DVD Player, In-room internet, Desk, Fireplace, Fridge, Hairdryer, Hot tub/whirlpool tub, Internet Service, Ironing Board, Private entrance, Radio, TV, Telephone, VCR, Wi-Fi
+Air conditioning, Alarm clock, Amenities Basket, Board games, CD player, Ceiling fans, Coffee/Tea facilities, DVD Player, Desk, Fireplace, Fridge, Hairdryer, Hot tub/whirlpool tub, Ironing Board, Private entrance, Radio, Satellite/Cable TV, TV, Telephone, VCR, Wi-Fi, Wired internet

 Soft and buttery French rolls baked fresh in the morning in the traditional fluted shape served as part of four course breakfast with butter and fruit preserves.